Ahmed Shafik: Political career

 Shafik helped construct Cairo International Airport's 3rd terminal.

-After retiring from the Air Force, Shafiq became the Minister of Civil Aviation on 18 September 2002, not long after the Ministry's formation.
+After retiring from the Air Force, Shafik became the Minister of Civil Aviation on 18 September 2002, not long after the Ministry's formation.
 Whilst he was the minister for civil aviation, he oversaw improvements in EgyptAir and helped construct a new third terminal at Cairo International Airport which was completed in 2008 and opened for commercial operations on 27 April 2009.
-He continued the position until succeeding Ahmed Nazif as the Prime Minister of Egypt on 29 January 2011.
+He continued the position until succeeding Ahmed Nazif as the prime minister of Egypt on 29 January 2011.

 During the course of the Egyptian Revolution of 2011, Shafik was named prime minister by then president Hosni Mubarak on 29 January 2011.
 Shafik's period in office as prime minister was short-lived, lasting just over a month, after he resigned on 3 March due to pressure from protestors and the opposition.
 They had objected to Shafik staying on as PM, having been seen as one of Mubarak's old guard.
 Shafik was alleged to have been a member of the Supreme Council of the Armed Forces that took over power after Mubarak's departure on 11 February 2011, although initial reporting only reflected a poor understanding of the makeup of the SCAF immediately following Mubarak's fall.
 Shafik was succeeded by Essam Sharaf after he stepped down.

 Shafik resigned from office one day after a contentious interview on the Egyptian ONTV satellite network in which he was confronted by Alaa Al Aswany, author of The Yacoubian Building, on Reem Maged's talk show Baladna bel Masry.
 Al Aswany was highly critical of Shafik during the broadcast, representing one of the first televised public criticisms of a high-ranking government official in Egyptian history.
 At one point, Al Aswany said about Shafik, "if your son had been one of those who got run over by the police cars, you would not have remained silent like that."
 Al Aswany furthermore accused Shafik of being a holdover of the regime that Egyptians had struggled to topple, and that he was unfit to represent Egyptians in the post-revolution era.

 On 10 July, Shafik made his first public appearance since resigning as prime minister.
 He attended the graduation ceremony of the Egyptian Air Force Academy class along with the Chief of Staff of the Egyptian Armed Forces.